The Breitling Chronomat manual and some links

 I figure there's got to be some method of setting the outer ring

-so the second hand acts like the cursor of a circular slide rule to point directly to some calculation.
+so the second hand acts like the cursor of a circular slide rule

 Does anyone have directions for that?